CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.13.1

 - fixed czt nxs bridge handling.
-- implemented fs_manager into our forzatech engine handler, moving os.walk from major functions, and only using it for a backup in the off chance the dll is missing.
+- implemented fs_manager into our forzatech engine handler, moving os.walk from major functions, and only using it for a backup in the off chance our file system dll (fs_manager) is missing.

 ## Version: 3.0.13.0